superbeppe98/cisco-networking-basics/2_Network_Components_Types_and_Connections.md

     - Mobile devices (such as smart phones, tablets, PDAs, and wireless debit/credit card readers and barcode scanners)
     - An end device (or host) is either the source or destination of a message transmitted over the network, as shown in the animation.
 In order to uniquely identify hosts, addresses are used.
 When a host initiates communication, it uses the address of the destination host to specify where the message should be sent

-- Click Play in the figure to see an animation of data flowing through a network.
+- Click Play in the figure to see an animation of data flowing through a network

 ## 2.2.4 Check Your Understanding - Network Components